 Source: myFICO / FICO Score model

 At 6–12 months in, your score is still young and sensitive.
 One late payment can drop it significantly.
-One big purchase that spikes your utilization can hurt you too.
-Consistency is the whole game here.
+Similarly, one big purchase that spikes your utilization can hurt you too.
+As a result, consistency is the whole game here.

 Phase 3: Breaking Into “Good” Credit (12–24 Months)